 What are acceptable grounds for making a challenge?

 Before you begin, you may wish to consider whether you have grounds to make a challenge.

 Whether or not any of the grounds for making a challenge apply NCP can cancel the PCN and refund any sum paid to it on account of the PCN amount if there are, in the particular circumstances of the case, compelling reasons to do so.
 If you feel NCP should consider any mitigating circumstances then please provide details in the appropriate section of the PCN challenge form.

 The form is easy to complete and NCP will require the following information in order to look at your case:

 - the vehicle owner's contact details, including name and address

 - the reason for challenge (and potentially supporting evidence)

 What happens next?

-Once we receive your challenge, we will aim to reply to you with our response within 10 days of receiving your challenge.
+Once NCP receive your challenge, they will aim to reply to you with our response within 10 days of receiving your challenge.